Advanced woman hormone panel

 - Health progressTrack how your health metrics change using infographics and easy-to-understand charts

-• At-home sampling by a qualified nurse for an additional fee
+• At-home sampling by a qualified nurse for an additional free

 • Visiting a Medichecks clinic

-• Ordering a finger-prick test kit and posting the sample yourself
+• You can collect your own sample with a finger-prick testing kit and post the sample yourself

 After successful payment, your order will be placed.
 Our client service sends the data to a partner clinic which assigns a nurse in your area.
 The nurse will contact you within 2 working days to arrange an appointment.

-You will receive a prepaid envelope to post your blood sample back to the lab.
-After the test, your nurse may offer to drop it in the post.
-Please ensure that your sample is posted on the same day as your test, as soon as possible.
+You will have received a prepaid envelope to post your blood sample back to the lab.
+After the visit, your nurse may offer to drop it at the post box.
+But you have to post it as soon as possible — the same day.